UEFA European Championship video games

 The UEFA European Championship has its own video games licensed from European football's governing body, UEFA.
-Six games have been released so far, with the first game released in 1996.
-Originally held by Gremlin Interactive, it was then held by Electronic Arts from Euro 2000 until Euro 2012.
-Konami have the rights from Euro 2016 onwards.
+Eight games have been released so far, with the first game released in 1992.
+Originally held by TecMagik, it was then held by Gremlin Interactive in 1996, EA Sports from 2000 until 2012.
+Konami had the rights for 2016 and 2020.
+EA Sports have again had the rights since 2024.

 UEFA Euro 1992

-The game developed and published by TecMagik was released for the Sega Master System in 1992 to coincide with UEFA Euro 1992.
-The game featured both single-player and multiplayer game modes.
-Players could play in a friendly match or in the tournament mode.
+The game developed and published by TecMagik was released for the Master System in 1992 to coincide with UEFA Euro 1992.
+The game includes both single-player and multiplayer game modes.
+Players can play in a friendly match or in the tournament mode.

 UEFA Euro 1996

 The game by Gremlin Interactive modified some parts in their Actua Soccer title, including the 16 teams present in the final stage with accurate rosters and stadiums, as well as Euro 96 mode, Exhibition Match, Practice Penalties, and Practice game.

 It was sold for Windows, DOS, and the Sega Saturn.
 The Saturn version was released in Europe only in May 1996.
 It was the subject of considerable media hype and was a major system-seller for the Saturn in the United Kingdom.